eliott11/trainingvue/README.md

 # trainingvue

 ### What is it ?
-This project is an integration training in vue.js,[ inspiration](https://www.figma.com/file/ay4ii6IxZ5L7SSglj1rVG3/Financial-Dashboard-(Community)?node-id=0%3A1)
+This project is an integration training in vue.js, see the page inspiration [here](https://www.figma.com/file/ay4ii6IxZ5L7SSglj1rVG3/Financial-Dashboard-(Community)?node-id=0%3A1)

 ## Project setup
 ```